2025 Georgian uprising attempt

-On 4 October 2025, during the 2024–2025 Georgian political crisis, twenty thousand people held a rally in Tbilisi with the aim of ousting the incumbent Georgian Dream-led government of Georgia in what has been referred to as the Revolution of Flags.
+On 4 October 2025, during the 2024–2026 Georgian political crisis, twenty thousand people held a rally in Tbilisi with the aim of ousting the incumbent Georgian Dream-led government of Georgia in what has been referred to as the Revolution of Flags.
 The day was coincided with that of the municipal elections in Georgia.
 Twenty thousand people listened to a declaration by opera singer Paata Burchuladze.
 Following the declaration, an attempt was made to storm Orbeliani Palace, the presidential residence, and was opposed by security forces with water cannon and tear gas.
 Security forces shortly after prevented any further attempts at storming the palace.

-Prime Minister Irakli Kobakhidze reacted to the attempted revolution by promosing to be "strict" with those who participated in it and vowing to tackle them with "zero sympathy".
+Prime Minister Irakli Kobakhidze reacted to the attempted revolution by promising to be "strict" with those who participated in it and vowing to tackle them with "zero sympathy".

 Plans and responses

 Starting in June–July 2025, opera singer Paata Burchuladze proposed protests on the 4 October local election day with the aim of "tak[ing] over the government peacefully".
 He predicted a participation of 200 to 300 thousand people and that a "technical government" would replace the government of de facto leader Bidzina Ivanishvili.

 Levan Khabeishvili of United National Movement (UNM) expressed his support for the plan on 23 June, stating, "hundreds of thousands of Georgians must take to the streets and return power to the people" in the 4 October protest.
 On 20 August, Khabeishvili described the plan as a "peaceful overthrow, a peaceful revolution", describing the 2018 Armenian Revolution, in which protests led to a power transfer from Serzh Sargsyan to Nikol Pashinyan, as an example.
 Khabeishvili was detained on 11 September, and four days later prevented from making phone calls or sending letters.
 Khabeishvili stated that had already "collapsed".
 Burchaladze referred to the 2025 Nepalese Gen Z protests and recommended that the Ivanishvili-led authorities treat the protestors peacefully, to avoid "uncontrolled crowds" carrying out actions similar to those of the Nepalese Gen Z protests.

 On 3 October, Burchuladze stated that key state institutions would continue functioning under the planned revolution.
 He stated, "If any minister or high-ranking official flees, that will not cause a collapse of function.
 Such an outcome will not produce any collapse, not even for a short time.
 All vital state services such as healthcare, payroll and pension provision, public order, and others, will be guaranteed."
 On 4 October, he stated that the organising committee consisted of Irakli Nadiradze of UNM, former Chief Prosecutor Murtaz Zodelava, Colonel Lasha Beridze, Paata Manjgaladze of Strategy Aghmashenebeli, and himself.